sanying123/documentation/using-the-api/reference.md

 # ShiftLeft Vulnerability API

-The ShiftLeft Vulnerability API allows ShiftLeft to access each version of your organization’s applications to identify vulnerabilities and provide runtime protection.
-With this information, you can then take action securing your code.
+The ShiftLeft Vulnerability API allows ShiftLeft to access your organization’s applications to analyze, identify and provide data on your code's vulnerabilities.
 A vulnerability is a potentially exploitable path in the code base.

-Each API query returns vulnerabilities with all the necessary data for you to take action on a code exploitable area.
+The API returns a list of vulnerabilities, by organization or application version, with all the necessary information for you to take action on a code exploitable area.

 ## Example of an API Query Return